0xchase/HACS408E/content/labs/week-03/lab-1/index.md

 {{< question >}}

-Based on your search what do you think the curl binary does?
+Based on your search what do you think the curl binary uses `libcurl` for?
+<br></br> What functions in the imports table come from `libcurl`?

 {{< /question >}}

 ### Examine Segments and Sections

-Using Binary Ninja, inspect the segments and sections of each binary.

-- Identify common sections like .text (executable code), .rodata (read-only data), and .bss (uninitialized data).
-- Note differences in how these sections are organized between the static and dynamic versions.
+TODO:

+- Research common sections `.text`, `.data`, `.bss`
+- Click an imported function
+  - What section does this take you to?
+  - Use the hover feature to figure out what the bytes are at this address.
+    - Notice the endianess
+  - Click again What does this take you to now? is this a real section?
+- Use the memory map view to see how each section of the ELF file maps to a segment in memory.
+  - what segment does each section you looked up earlier correspond to?

+- Finally, open curl2.bin for triage.
+What do you notice that is different about it?
+  - Compare the outputs of the `file` command for each binary as well as the imports section.

 ### Compare Windows vs. Linux Binaries